+Next morning they observed once again the now familiar scene of huddled men deep in discussion, and later in the day they noticed Oliver rapping on the door of a nearby dwelling with some force.
 The door opened just a little.
-Oliver motioned with his hands toward the square while his words were out of earshot.
-It was clear he was spreading news of another meeting.
+Oliver motioned with his hands toward the square and, although his words were out of earshot, it was clear he was spreading news of another meeting.

 Bull and Thomas remained quiet.

-“Anyway.
-It’s time for the meeting.”
+“Anyway, it’s time for the meeting.”
 With that Oliver strode over to the rows of chairs and took a seat, fidgeting a little as he waited to see who else would turn up.

-“Let’s stay a little longer?” suggested Bull.
+“Shall we stay a little longer?” suggested Bull.

 A man in the seats stood to his feet.

+Bull stood up.
 “I know you, Owl.”

 Owl turned back to the men at the front.

-“Names out of a hat,” he said decisively.
+“Ok.
+Names out of a hat,” he said decisively.
 “It’s the only fair way to create the first committee.”

-“Wow, he’s gone with your suggestion,” whispered Thomas, surprised.
+“He’s gone with your suggestion,” whispered Thomas, surprised.